 Best Social or Affordable New Housing Development, Winner – Noakes Meadow

-Working alongside DCB (Kent) Ltd, RDA Consulting Architects (Kent) Ltd and Pellings LLP, we developed two 2 bedroom bungalows on the site.
-We were able to take into account the specific needs of a family being pre allocated the property and as such special features include square rooms with wide hallways allowing turning circles for wheelchair users; two very wide doorways into the wet room as well as wooden flooring throughout allowing the safe use of a standing aid and the ability, should the need arise, to remove some of the internal walls enabling a hoist to be fitted in the property.
+Working alongside DCB (Kent) Ltd, RDA Consulting Architects (Kent) Ltd and Pellings LLP, we developed two two-bedroom bungalows on the site.
+We were able to take into account the specific needs of a family being pre-allocated the property.
+As such, special features include square rooms with wide hallways allowing turning circles for wheelchair users; two very wide doorways into the wet room as well as wooden flooring throughout.
+The flooring allows the safe use of a standing aid and the ability, should the need arise, to remove some of the internal walls enabling a hoist to be fitted in the property.
 In the kitchen the height adjustable worktops allow access and promote independence.